sinmichael/24-nestjs-api-project/README.md

 ```

 ## API Documentation
-Once the server is running, you can view the documentation by going to `http://localhost:port/api`
+Once the server is running, you can view the documentation by going to `http://localhost:port/api`\
+You can also view the [documentation here](https://24-nestjs-api-project-production.up.railway.app/api/) hosted on Railway

 ## Running the app